ibizaman/selfhostblocks/modules/blocks/ssl/docs/default.md

 Every module implementing this contract provides the following options:

+- `domain`: Domain to generate the certificate for.
+- `extraDomains`: Other domains the certificate should be generated for.
+- `group`: The unix group owning this certificate.
+- `reloadServices`: Systemd services to reload when the certificate gets renewed.
 - `paths.cert`: Path to the cert file.
 - `paths.key`: Path to the key file.
 - `systemdService`: Systemd oneshot service used to generate the certificate.